Polymer/polymer-starter-kit/docs/add-es2015-support-babel.md

 ```

 ## Optional - When using shadow-dom instead shady-dom
-Place this configuration (which you can read more [here](https://www.polymer-project.org/1.0/docs/devguide/settings.html)) in a separete file like `scripts/polymer-settings`
+Place this configuration ([Read more](https://www.polymer-project.org/1.0/docs/devguide/settings.html)) in a separete file like `scripts/polymer-settings`

 ```html
 <script>